jordiae/pipel/README.md

 # pipelib

-`pipelib` is a Python library for parallelizing map-like functions inspired by MapReduce, but very simple.
+`pipel` is a Python library for parallelizing map-like functions inspired by MapReduce, but very simple.
 Full
 disclaimer: I have published this small package because personally I found it helpful, but do not expect any guarantees or maintenance.
-I am sure that there are tons of libraries better than `pipelib`, but this approach worked for me.
+I am sure that there are tons of libraries better than `pipel`, but this approach worked for me.

 ### Install

-`pipelib` supports Python >= 3.6.
+`pipel` supports Python >= 3.6.

 ```
-pip install pipelib
+pip install pipel
 ```